 People

-UAK includes partners and personnel from Norway, USA and Canada, and brings together leading researchers, educators and young scientists working on Arctic science topics.
+UAK includes partners and personnel from Norway, the USA, and Canada, and brings together leading researchers, educators, and young scientists working on Arctic science topics.

 Stein Sandven (Project Leader)